LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 Buying the full version of Path-builder 2e is worth it.

-All of the campaigns on this server are multi-year 100+ session campaigns, you will get your value for money.
+All the campaigns on this server are multi-year 100+ session campaigns, you will get your value for money.

 Using Path-Builder 2e ensures that you build your character correctly without missing out important steps.

 ## Foundry Virtual Table Top Time.

-It’s time to get started on getting you set up on Foundry.
+It is time to get started on getting you set up on Foundry.

 The following steps will get you ready for Foundry!